-Even though the U.S. and China arrived at a trade truce at the Osaka G20 meeting, the transfer of manufacturing from China is expected to continue since labor costs in the region have spiked over the past decade, thereby making Chinese manufacturing less competitive in the international market.
+Even though the two countries arrived at a trade truce at the Osaka G20 meeting, the transfer of manufacturing is expected to continue since labor costs in the region have spiked over the past decade, thereby making Chinese manufacturing less competitive in the international market.

 “Businesses moving supply chains out of China long predates the current trade dispute… Higher tariffs might have accelerated some of those plans that were already in place, which is certainly something that I’m seeing and hearing when I talk to CEOs, but very few companies hadn’t thought that far ahead already,” Hannah Anderson, global market strategist at J.P.
 Morgan Asset Management, said to Fortune.

 In the province of Guangdong, the minimum hourly factory wage was around Rmb 4.12 (US$0.60) in 2008.
 Ten years later in 2018, the hourly wage was three times more at Rmb 14.4 (US$2.09).
-Countries like Vietnam, the Philippines, Bangladesh, and Malaysia now offer much cheaper labor than China.
+Countries like Vietnam, the Philippines, Bangladesh, and Malaysia now offer much cheaper labor.
 But this does not mean that manufacturers will completely abandon China since the country is unmatched in Asia when it comes to the number of skilled labor and strong infrastructure.
-However, China will no longer monopolize Asian manufacturing.
+However, it will no longer monopolize Asian manufacturing.